confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-flink/README.md

     <img src="images/flink-regular-join-duplicated.png" width=75% height=75%>
 </div>

-> **Note:** As expected the result has duplicated entries because on the non-keyed records.
+> **Note:** As expected the result has duplicated entries because of the non-keyed records.

 2. Join orders with non-keyed customer records in some time windows (Interval Join).
    Find orders of a specific customer in 1 hour interval after the last update of customer information.